-BA324 ENTREPRENEURSHIP AND BUSINESS PLAN DEVELOPMENT (3 CR.)
+BA-324 ENTREPRENEURSHIP AND BUSINESS PLAN DEVELOPMENT (3 CR.)

 Focuses on the development of a business plan that identifies a market need, evaluates the financial viability of the venture, and organizes the resources to launch the business.
 Specific emphasis will be given to sources of funding for entrepreneurial ventures and the appropriate legal forms of a business to accompany chosen financing strategies.
-Also fulfills BS250.